Anya Jenkins

-Anyanka Christina Emmanuella "Anya" Jenkins (born as Aud) is a fictional character created by Joss Whedon for the television series Buffy the Vampire Slayer.
-She also appears in the comic book series based on the television show.
-Portrayed by Emma Caulfield, the character appears as a recurring star in the third and fourth seasons of the show before becoming a series regular in the show's fifth, sixth, and seventh seasons.
-The character made her last television appearance in 2003, appearing in the series finale of the show that aired on May 20, 2003.
+Anya Christina Emmanuella Jenkins (born as Aud) is a fictional character created by Joss Whedon for the television series Buffy the Vampire Slayer.
+Portrayed by Emma Caulfield, she appears as a recurring guest in the third and fourth seasons, before becoming a series regular in the show's fifth, sixth, and seventh seasons.
+She made her last TV appearance in Buffy's series finale that aired on May 20, 2003.

-Within the series' narrative, Anya was originally a human named Aud, but spent over a thousand years as Anyanka, a vengeance demon, wreaking havoc by granting the wishes of women who had been wronged by men.
-The character becomes human again in her first appearance, and is forced to learn what it means to be human again in subsequent episodes.
-Primarily, this is used by the writers for comic relief; Anya has a very poor sense of what behaviors are appropriate, and speaks very bluntly and honestly.
-However, the writers have also used this for more poignant purposes, such as when Anya finds herself struggling to deal with death.
-Flashbacks show that Anyanka's manner was much the same before she became a demon.
-Over a decade after being killed in the series finale, Anya returned as a ghost in the canonical comic book series Buffy the Vampire Slayer Season Ten.
+Anya begins the series as Anyanka, a vengeance demon who wreaks havoc by granting the wishes of women wronged by men.
+In her first appearance in "The Wish", she becomes trapped in human form, and is forced to re-learn what it means to be human in subsequent episodes.
+Anya is unaware of social conventions, and speaks bluntly and honestly—flashbacks reveal that she was much the same before becoming a demon.
+Over a decade after her death in the series finale, Anya returns as a ghost in the 2014 comic book series Buffy the Vampire Slayer Season Ten.